ohler55/ox/README.md

  - Fixed symbol intern problem with Ruby 2.2.0.
 Symbols are not dynamic unless rb_intern().
 There does not seem to be a way to force symbols created with encoding to be pinned.

-### Release 2.1.4

- - Fixed bug where the parser always started at the first position in a stringio instead of the current position.

 ## Description